Wednesday, February 11, 2026

 One thing the book does right away is teach.
 You are taken into the heart of an ancient walled-in Ethiopian city (Harar) to witness many of the cultural practices and traditions that have been with the peoples for centuries.
 I found it very interesting how openings in the city walls are there to allow Hyenas to enter at night and forage city streets for food, acting as a disposal for garbage.
 Some foods are intentionally left out by Harari citizens to appease the scavenging hyenas, keeping them from attacking livestock and other domestic animals.

 Anyone who has read about the Ethiopian Revolution knows how brutal those times were for its citizens.
 It was a time where children were being trained to soldier and kill without mercy.
 Nobody is safe.
 At any time, soldiers could come into your home, take you and/or family members, and you are never seen again.
 Or your corpse is found a few days later battered and mutilated, left in the streets as a message to citizens not to go against the new Mengistu regime (Derg).
-Prison meant torture, and anyone who survived a stay there left scarred for life.
+Prison meant torture, and anyone who survived its horrors was left scarred for life.

 Yusuf on surviving prison: